 Israeli tanks and troops have entered the grounds of al-Shifa Hospital in a “precise and targeted operation” against what it says are Hamas command and control bunkers beneath.

 The White House confirmed that U.S. intelligence backed the Israeli assessment that Hamas was using hospitals including al-Shifa as military cover.
-Military use of a hospital negates its protected status under international law and is a war crime itself.
+Military use of a hospital negates its protected status under international law and is a war itself.

 MEANWHILE – Though Team Biden keeps urging Israeli restraint – US is quietly sending Israel more ammunition, missiles.
 The Pentagon is delivering on requests that include more laser-guided missiles for its Apache gunship fleet, as well as 155mm shells, night-vision devices, bunker-buster munitions and new army vehicles.